 Are they troubleshooting an issue or just peripherally interested in the general subject?

 Just because the community itself addresses your general category at a high-level does not necessarily mean that the audience wants to engage with your brand or its resources.
-To garner the most success from developer community interactions, it’s imperative to understand who and what information is sought after by that audience.
+To garner the most success from these interactions, it’s imperative to understand who and what information is sought after by that audience.

 When in search of developer communities, utilizing one’s own resources is often overlooked.
 Surveying the developer database is probably the most effective and revealing; however, simply referring to your site’s web referral data can give you clues and insights as to where people are already coming from.

-In a similar fashion, measuring the quality of engagement from developer communities can be rudimentary but revealing.
-Understanding whether or not referral traffic is better or worse than other sources will give you a sense if that referral community truly has engaged developers or not.
+In a similar fashion, measuring the quality of engagement can be rudimentary but revealing.
+Understanding whether or not referral traffic is better or worse than other sources will give you a sense if the referral community truly has engaged developers or not.
 Measuring the depth of engagement is key to understanding how communities can compare to each other or other marketing channels.
 For example, did users from this community consume more pages?
 Did these users come back at a higher rate?
 Are users in this segment taking further action?
 All revealing and vital questions that need answering.

 The Iron Horse insight.